cypress-io/cypress-documentation/source/ja/guides/references/configuration.md

 `animationDistanceThreshold` | `5` | The distance in pixels an element must exceed over time to be considered animating `waitForAnimations` | `true` | Whether to wait for elements to finish animating before executing commands

-## Node Version
+## Node version

 Option | Default | Description
 ----- | ---- | ----
-`nodeVersion` | `bundled` | If set to `system`, Cypress will try to find a `node` executable on your path to use when executing your {% url plugins plugins-guide %}.
+`nodeVersion` | `bundled` | If set to `system`, Cypress will try to find a Node executable on your path to use when executing your {% url plugins plugins-guide %}.
 Otherwise, Cypress will use the Node version bundled with Cypress.

 # Overriding Options